What is Hyssop? How to Grow and Use the Medicinal Herb of the Ages

 • Crushed hyssop leaves can be added to honey to make a syrup for coughs and catarrh.

-Hyssop Growing Tips
+Hyssop Seed Starting Tips

 Hyssop prefers a drier, well-drained soil with plenty of organic matter.